Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 Thoughts on the Visual Composer User Interface

-The Visual Composer user interface is the most complicated and least user-friendly of these three WordPress page builders being compared here.
+The Visual Composer user interface is the most complicated and least user-friendly of the three WordPress page builders we’ve compared here.
 Neither the classic, back-end editor nor the frontend user interface is as intuitive or well executed as the approach taken by Beaver Builder or Thrive Content Builder.

-Visual Composer might be the most powerful page builder in this comparison.
-However, if you aren’t prepared to tackle the relatively steep learning curve presented by its user interface, it will be hard to unlock the full potential of this page builder.
+Visual Composer might be the most powerful page builder in this comparison, but, if you aren’t prepared to tackle the steep learning curve presented by its user interface, it’ll be hard to unlock its full potential.

 Page Builder Plugin User Experience Summary